Mississippi Forms

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by Tate County including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Tate County that you need to transfer you would only need to order our forms once for all of your properties in Tate County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Tate County you only need to order once.

 A grant deed can be used to convey real property in Mississippi.
 In a conveyance of real estate in this state, the use of the words "grant, bargain, and sell" will operate as an express covenant to the grantee, his heirs, and assigns, that the grantee was seized of an indefeasible estate, free from encumbrances made or suffered by the grantor, except the rents and services that may be reserved, and also for quiet enjoyment against the grantor, his heirs, and assigns, unless limited by specific words contained in the deed ( 89-1-41).